oracle-samples/knife-oci/README_BMCS.md

 ## About

 The knife-bmcs plugin for Chef Knife has been deprecated.
 Please use knife-oci instead.
-See [the main README](/README.md) for details.
+Details about the change can be found [here](docs/rename.md), and the main README is [here](/README.md).

 ## Commands